The canonical symmetry reduction of string backgrounds: Dimension reduction, Bismut connections, and generalized Ricci solitons

 \section{Dimension reduction, Bismut connections, and generalized Ricci solitons}

 In this section we give a concrete derivation of fundamental key structural results for generalized Ricci solitons admitting Bismut-parallel vector fields.
 Though in a sense these results are not new, we give proofs for concreteness, and refer to \cite{garcia2024pluriclosed} for further background.
+A key feature is the natural appearance of a Chern-Simons three form, which has been observed previously in physics literature (cf. \cite{gran2006spinorial,gran2019classification}).

 \begin{rmk} In what follows below we will be investigating various geometric structures on a manifold $M$ equipped with a Killing vector field $V$.
-Unless otherwise specificed we do not assume any structure of the quotient space $M / \IP{V}$.
+Unless otherwise specified we do not assume any structure of the quotient space $M / \IP{V}$.
 Hence many objects are implicitly defined below only on the transverse distribution $V^{\perp}$, and we will overload various definitions without imposing the further adjective `transverse.' \end{rmk}

 \begin{lemma} Suppose $(M^n, g, H)$ is a manifold with closed three form endowed a vector field $V$ such that $\N V = 0$, $\brs{V} = 1$, where $\N = D + \tfrac{1}{2} H$ is the Bismut connection associated to $(g, H)$.
 Then, defining $\mu = V^{\flat}$, one has \begin{enumerate} \item $L_V g = L_V H = 0$. \item $g = \mu \otimes \mu + \hat{g}$, where $\hat{g}$ is a Riemannian metric on $V^{\perp}$. \item $H = CS(\mu) + \hat{H}$, where $\hat{H}$ is basic. \item The connection $\hat{\N}$ induced by $\N$ on the horizontal distribution is identified with the Bismut connection associated to $(\hat{g}, \hat{H})$. \item Given an $V$-invariant, $\N$-parallel differential form $\varphi$, there exist basic forms $\ga, \gb$ such that $\varphi = \mu \wedge \ga + \gb$, and $\hat{\N} \ga = 0, \hat{\N} \gb = 0$. \end{enumerate} \begin{proof} Note that the condition $\N V = 0$ is equivalent to